 Understanding Cultural Persistence and Change

 In this example, we illustrate DML estimation of the partially linear model using a simple empirical example.
-The application is drawn from Giuliano and Nunn (2021), who look at the relationship between climate instability and cultural persistence using a number of different datasets.
+The application is drawn from Giuliano and Nunn (2021, henceforth GN), who look at the relationship between climate instability and cultural persistence using a number of different datasets.

-Their first estimation is a cross-country regression where the dependent variable, $Y$, is a measure of the importance of tradition taken from the World Values Survey, and the causal variable of interest, $D$, is a measure of ancestral climatic instability.
-The dataset is quite small: only 74-75 countries.
+Their first estimation strategy uses cross-country regressions where the dependent variable ($Y$) is a measure of the importance of tradition taken from the World Values Survey, and the causal variable of interest ($D$) is a measure of ancestral climatic instability.
+The dataset is quite small: only 74 countries.

 A198new | The outcome variable of interest: country-level average of the self-reported importance of tradition.
 Ranges from 1 to 6 (bigger=more important). |